 The Camden County Cultural and Heritage Commission is proud to sponsor art competitions and exhibitions for local artists age 60 and above.

 Registration required and cost is $25.
 Call (856) 227-7200, extension 4333 for reservation.
 This five week seminar will explore the rich and colorful history that Cape May County has to offer.
 Stretching from Ocean City to Cape May Point, it is home to lighthouses, sunken ships, Victorian homes, boardwalks, and a US Coast Guard Training Center.
-Each session will explore a different topic such as historic attractions, famous people of Cape May County, early settlers, and the shore towns.
+Each sessioilm makes visual all that is described in the lush and provocative language.